 The next morning we woke up at 8.30am, had breakfast in our cabin, packed our gear and drove to the shore of the Arctic Sea (Varanger Fjord).

 The weather was much better than the last 2 days and we could even see the sun and the blue sky between the clouds.
 This was the first time for us to packraft in the Arctic Sea and the water was freezing cold.

 There were many small mussels on the rocks.

 And we really enjoyed the day at the Varanger Fjord.

-At the nearby fisher hut there were again fish drying racks and a fisher net.
-People here really life from the sea.
+At the nearby fisher hut, there were again fish drying racks and a fisher net.
+People here real life from the sea.